DMayrant/Kubernetes-Observability/readme.md

 # Prometheus 🧰

-Prometheus is a metrics engine database that scrapes metrics every few seconds and send them to Time Series Database (TSDB) and uses PromQL as a query language to send queries to Grafana for visualization
+Prometheus is a metrics engine database that scrapes metrics at scheduled intervals and sends metrics to Time Series Database (TSDB) and uses PromQL as a query language to send queries to Grafana for visualization

 http://localhost:9090